 According to the American Academy of Allergy Asthma & Immunology (AAAAI), other irritants to eliminate from the bedroom of someone with allergies and asthma include tobacco smoke, aerosols, paint, perfumes, cleaning products or other strong odors or fumes.
 Special filters for odors and fumes are available in some room air cleaners.

 As your heating and cooling system circulates air through the house, some of the air from other rooms will drift into your bedroom.
 So keep the air in your whole house as clean as possible.
 The use of a good allergen reduction furnace filter is an effective way to reduce airborne particles.
-Some people prefer to change the filter about every 3 months (at the beginning of each season is a good way to remember), and others prefer a permanent filter that lasts virtually forever but needs to be washed monthly with a good permanent filter cleaner.
+Some people prefer, and most manufacturers recommend, changing the filter about every 3 months (at the beginning of each season is a good way to remember).
+Others prefer a permanent filter that lasts virtually forever, but needs to be washed monthly with a good permanent filter cleaner.

 Think of your immune system as a bucket that is constantly being filled with allergens.
 When it overflows, you have an allergic reaction.
 So the goal is to keep the bucket from overflowing, and the best way to do that is to keep allergens away from your bucket.
-That is why the allergen avoidance measures suggested above work to make your bedroom a haven from allergens and may help reduce the frequency and extent of allergic reactions.
+That is why the allergen avoidance measures suggested above work to make your bedroom a welcome haven from allergens, and may help reduce the frequency and extent of allergic reactions.